menandmice/micetro_docs/guides/user-manual/console_actions.rst

 To specify access for item/items in a folder, do the following:

-1. Right-click on the folder and, from the shortcut menu, select Access.
+1. Right-click on the folder and, from the shortcut menu, select :guilabel:`Access`.

-2. In the Access Control dialog box, select the group/user (or add a new group/user).
+2. In the *Access Control* dialog box, select the group/user (or add a new group/user).
 Then, specify the permissions for the user.

-3. Click OK.
+3. Click :guilabel:`OK`.

-4. If desired, enter a Save Comment when prompted.
+4. If desired, enter a *Save Comment* when prompted.

 Deleting a Folder
 ^^^^^^^^^^^^^^^^^